NOTICE:

-NOTICE: Due to overload, we will no longer be on boarding new clients for agronomy services for a time, except for some market garden operation.
-Apologies for the inconvenience.
-Online store will remain open.
+Due to overload, we will no longer be onboarding new clients for agronomy services until further notice, except for some market garden operations.

 How to submit a soil sample